nemonik/hands-on-DevOps/readme.md

 2. Select `Kanban`.
 In a Kanban board work moves from left to right with each column represents a stage within the value stream.
 3. Give your project a name.
 For example, `Helloworld` and a description, such as, `My Kanban board for this awesome helloworld app` and then click `CREATE PROJECT`.
 4. You can skip this step and opt to chose to click `><` to fold `READY`, `USER STORY STATUS` and `ARCHIVED` only after completing step 6.
 Otherwise, you can edit your Kanban board to just `NEW`, `IN PROGRESS`, and `DONE` by

    a.
 On the bottom left, click the `ADMIN` gear.
    b.
 Click `ATTRIBUTES`.
    c.
 Scroll down to `USER STORY STATUS`.
    d.
 Hover over `Ready`, click the trash icon to delete and click `ACCEPT`.
    c.
 Do the same for `Ready for test` and `Archived`.
    d.
 Click the `KANBAN` icon on the far left.
 It Looks like columns.
-And then reload the browser to get the changes to take.

 5. In the `NEW` column select `Add New bulk` icon that looks like a list and when the page updates cut-and-paste the lines below into the text box and click `SAVE`.

     ```